 “After completing my Qualifying Expedition I can honestly say it was one of the hardest things I have ever had to do.
 Not only was it physically challenging but also mentally and emotionally challenging too!
-I have learnt that I have a lot more determination and will power than I ever thought I had, but also that if you have a team around you, you can push yourself to do things that you could not do alone!”
+I have learnt that I have a lot more determination and willpower than I ever thought I had, but also that if you have a team around you, you can push yourself to do things that you could not do alone!”

 We also offer the Gold Award to our Year 12 and 13 students who have completed their Silver Award.

 “I am so glad I have finished my Silver DofE Expedition!
-It was the toughest three days that I have endured in a long time, both mentally and physically.
+It was the toughest three days that I have endured, both mentally and physically.
 However, looking back on the experience, I am so glad that I had the opportunity to take part in it!
 I have learnt that I am a lot more resilient and determined than first thought, and that if I put my mind to doing something, I will do it!
 I have learnt how to deal with my emotions and channel them into positive thoughts, to help me get through the day.
 I am so proud of what I, and my whole team, achieved.”

-Emphasising the importance of highlighting the activities you have undertaken as part of your DofE programme on your UCAS or college application form, tells the institution that you have an ambitious and positive attitude as well as a range of interests.
+The Award is an enormously valuable achievement and is recognised and valued by colleges and universities worldwide.
+Emphasising the importance of highlighting the activities you have undertaken as part of your DofE programme on application forms tells the institution that you have an ambitious and positive attitude as well as a range of interests.

 All universities and employers are looking for much more than good grades and extra-curricular activities; they are interested in young people who can evidence a genuine and committed interest in their desired area of study.